Cuentos y Cantos al Monte

 B. Stacey Villalobos, Founder, Guide & Educator

 Stacey (they/them) is a cultural steward and interdisciplinary artist from the San Gorgonio Pass of Southern California with native and ancestral roots in Jalisco, México.
-They moved from the Mojave Desert to New Mexico in June of 2024 and has spent their time getting to know the landscape through various activities, such as biking-hiking-backpacking and offering land-based programs to community.
+They moved from the Mojave Desert to New Mexico in June of 2024 and has spent their time getting to know the landscape through various activities, such as biking, hiking, backpacking and offering land-based programs to community through Song Dog Relations LLC.

 Stacey began teaching in 2010, creating their own educational programs in 2017 and became a backcountry guide in 2018.
 They have since facilitated programs for non-profits, grassroots organizations, botanic gardens, hiking clubs and more.
-Song Dog Relations LLC was founded by them in winter of 2024 and is a queer and mestiza owned business.
+Song Dog Relations LLC was founded by them in winter of 2024 and is a queer and mestiza owned business based out of Albuquerque, NM.
 Stacey is certified in Mental Health Wilderness First Aid, Wilderness First Aid and is fluent in Spanish and English.
+Learn more about Stacey here.

 Brenda Serrano, Assistant